Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Local features of d G d

-This effect, when considered collectively due to many layers, could induce inhomogeneities which are potentially observable.
-In fact, after the dGd phase transition, the distance between local layers of matter would shrink in a direction perpendicular to the random G\"odel rotation axis in an inhomogeneous way.
-The Casimir energy of a scalar field in the G\"odel background and at finite temperature is given by \cite{CdGd}
+As discussed, the nonvanishing expression of the Israel junction condition shows after the dGd phase transition, the distance between local layers of matter can shrink in a direction perpendicular to the random G\"odel rotation axis in an inhomogeneous way.
+This can cause a Casimir effect in the G\"odel phase.
+The Casimir energy of a scalar field in the G\"odel background at finite temperature is \citep{Khodabakhshi:2017bqx}

 The zero temperature term $\bar E_0\left(\bar d\right)$, and the finite temperature contribution $\bar\Delta_{\textrm{F.T.}}\left(\bar d,\bar\beta\right)$ are respectively given by

 and